Hi! My name is Krista and I can’t wait to start this journey of homemaking with you!

 On the down days when you feel alone, overwhelmed or discouraged; read this to learn how I find and keep true joy.

 If you are staying at home with your little ones, it is most likely because you have a sweet husband, like mine, who is willing to do whatever if takes to take care of his family!
 Check out these two posts to see how to show him how much he is appreciated: link and link.

 The biggest thing to remember as you go through the ups and downs of motherhood is that there is nothing more valuable then spending your time raising arrows that will one day be shot out and change the world!
 Check out this post for more on that.

 And finally, the reason I named this blog The PURSUIT of Homemaking is because we all need to remember that this is a process, a journey filled with learning and growth!
 It is our job to not be content with the status quo, to always pursue to be better at the job God has given us…arguably the most important job on earth!

 Part of the joy of this journey is sharing and growing with others!
 I know you may have learned many things the hard way, too, and I would love to hear from YOU!
-Comment on my posts, follow me on Pinterest or shoot me an email at [email protected]!
+Comment on my posts, follow me on Pinterest, like my Facebook page, or shoot me an email at [email protected]!